 Borg BL2201SCECP Mechanical Digital Lock - Knob Keypad - Satin Chrome - Easicode Pro - Holdback

-The Borg BL2201SCECP is a light duty fully mechanical digital lock featuring a knob keypad on the outside and an inside paddle handle with holdback.
-Easicode Pro (ECP) allows the PIN to be changed while the lock is installed — no lock removal required.
-Finished in satin chrome and cycle tested to 50,000 operations, the BL2201SCECP is the entry-level ECP model in the BL2000 knob keypad range.
+The Borg BL2201SCECP is a light duty fully mechanical digital lock with a knob keypad on the outside and an inside paddle handle with holdback.
+Easicode Pro (ECP) lets you change the PIN while the lock stays installed on the door - no removal, no lock case to pull apart.
+Finished in satin chrome and cycle tested to 50,000 operations, it is the entry-level Easicode Pro model in Borg's BL2000 knob keypad range.

-Single-sided: the outside knob is clutched and requires a PIN to operate; the inside paddle handle is always free for immediate egress.
-The holdback facility allows the latch to be held retracted for free passage when required.
-Suitable for light duty internal and sheltered external timber and composite doors from 35mm to 54mm thick.
-No batteries.
+Single-sided: the outside knob is clutched and needs a PIN to turn; the inside paddle handle is always free, so anyone inside can walk straight out without entering a code.
+The holdback facility lets you retract the latch and hold it open for free passage during busy periods, and the holdback device itself can be permanently removed if you never need it.
+Suitable for light duty internal and sheltered external timber and composite doors.

-Usually same day if ordered before 11am AEST (excluding weekends and Qld public holidays)
+Usually ships same day if ordered before 11am AEST (excludes Queensland public holidays).

-The PIN code can be changed while the lock is installed using the included code change key.
-Insert the key into the ★ (star) button, press and hold, press C to clear, enter new code digits, confirm, then release.
-No lock removal required.
-A code change deactivation plug is included to prevent unauthorised code changes.
+Change the PIN in seconds while the lock is still fitted to the door.
+Insert the code change key into the star button, press and hold, press C to clear, enter the new code, confirm, then release - no lock removal required.
+A code change deactivation plug is included to stop unauthorised code changes.
+See the full step-by-step Easicode Pro walkthrough for the complete procedure and video.

-The BL2201SCECP is the light duty ECP model in the BL2000 knob keypad range, cycle tested to 50,000 operations.
-It is suited to low-frequency internal applications — offices, storage, amenities, and similar.
-For medium duty applications or higher cycle requirements, see the BL2501SSECP (100,000 cycles, satin stainless).
+The BL2201SCECP is the light duty Easicode Pro model in the BL2000 knob keypad range, cycle tested to 50,000 operations - suited to low-frequency internal applications such as offices, storage rooms and amenities.
+For medium duty with a higher cycle rating, see the BL2501SSECP (100,000 cycles, satin stainless).
+For genuinely heavy duty commercial doors, see Lockwood 3572DX, Borg BL7701 or Carbine CDL7100SC-HD.

 Key Features

-- Easicode Pro (ECP) on-door code change via ★ button – no lock removal required.
+- Easicode Pro (ECP) on-door code change via the star button - no lock removal required.

-- Inside paddle handle always free – immediate inside egress without code.
+- Inside paddle handle always free - immediate inside egress, no code needed.

-- Holdback facility – latch can be held retracted for free passage; permanently removable.
+- Holdback facility - latch can be held retracted for free passage; permanently removable if not required.

 - Light duty - 50,000 cycle rating; suited to low-frequency internal applications.